Joy Williams (American writer): Work

 Williams is the author of five novels.
-Her first, State of Grace (1973), was nominated for a National Book Award for Fiction.
-Her book The Quick and the Dead (2002) was a finalist for the Pulitzer Prize for Fiction.
+Her first novel, State of Grace (1973), was nominated for a National Book Award for Fiction, and her fourth novel, The Quick and the Dead (2002), was a finalist for the Pulitzer Prize for Fiction.
 Her first collection of short stories, Taking Care, was published in 1982.
 A second collection, Escapes, followed in 1990.
 A 2001 essay collection, Ill Nature: Rants and Reflections on Humanity and Other Animals, was a finalist for the National Book Critics Circle Award for Criticism.
 Honored Guest, a collection of short stories, was published in 2004.
 A 30th anniversary reprint of The Changeling was issued in 2008 with an introduction by the American novelist Rick Moody.
 The book was also republished in 2018 to celebrate 40 years from its original publication.
 Her most recent novel, Harrow, was published in September 2021.

 Williams's stories and essays are frequently anthologized, and she has received many awards and honors, including the Harold and Mildred Strauss Living Award from the American Academy of Arts and Letters and the Rea Award for the Short Story.
 In 2008, she was elected as a member of the American Academy of Arts and Letters.
 In 2021, she received the Library of Congress Prize for American Fiction.

-Williams's fiction often portrays life as a downward spiral, addressing various forms of failure in America from spiritual, ecological, and economic perspectives.
+Williams's fiction often portrays life as a downward spiral, addressing various forms of failure in the USA from spiritual, ecological, and economic perspectives.
 Her characters, generally from the middle class, frequently fall from it, at times in bizarre fashion, in a form of cultural dispossession.
 Williams's adult characters are usually divorced, her children are abandoned, and their lives are consumed with fear, often irrational, such as the little girl in the story "The Excursion", who is terrified that birds will fly out of her toilet bowl.
 The critic Rosellen Brown has characterized the figures in Williams's work as seeming to be "born spiritually on the lam, living their clammy lives in a watery, vegetation-laden, untended-feeling place ... in ineffective shade."
 Critics have also said her work has elements of both minimalism and the Gothic.

 In an introductory note in 1995's edition of Best American Short Stories, Williams wrote: "All art is about nothingness: our apprehension of it, our fear of it, its approach."

 Williams is especially noted for her writing on the environment.
 In addition to her work Ill Nature, she is the author of a guidebook to the Florida Keys, which Condé Nast called "one of the best guidebooks ever written" and "a magnificent, tragicomic guide."